APROXUS/tempo/README.md

 # Tempo (Discord Bot)

-A simple Discord bot that plays online videos (YouTube and most streaming platforms) as audio in voice chat.
+KPNC Technology: A simple Discord bot that plays online videos (YouTube and most streaming platforms) as audio in voice chat.

 # Installation